scaffold-eth/scaffold-eth-2/README.md

   - If the user was connected into a wallet before, on page reload it reconnects automatically.
   - If user is not connected to any wallet, on reload, it connects to the burner wallet if `burnerWallet.enabled` is true and `burnerWallet.onlyLocal` is false.

-You can extend this configuration file, adding new parameters that you need to use across your dapp.
-For example:
+You can extend this configuration file, adding new parameters that you need to use across your dapp **(make sure you update the above type `ScaffoldConfig`)**:

 ```ts
   tokenEmoji: "💎",